bootphon/wordseg/README.md

 ### Please see the online documentation at https://wordseg.readthedocs.io ###

-The wordseg package provides **a collection of tools for text based word segmentation** covering both text preprocessing, segmentation algorithms, evaluation and statistics relevant for word segmentation studies.
+The wordseg package provides **a collection of tools for text based word segmentation** covering text preprocessing, segmentation algorithms, evaluation and statistics relevant for word segmentation studies.
 It can be used from **bash** and **python**.